rage/java-programming/data/week4/1-arrays.md

 ```java
 int[] numbers = {100, 1, 42};
 ```
 So apart from calling for `new`, we can also initialize an array with a block, that contains comma-separated values to be assigned in the array.
 This works for all the types: below we initialize an array of strings, then an array of floating-point numbers.
-Finally the values are printed.
+Finally, the values are printed.

 ```java
 String[] arrayOfStrings = {"Matti L.", "Matti P.", "Matti V."};